Conference Keynote: Assessing Critical Infrastructure Dependencies and Interdependencies

 Dean and Professor of Management Science, School of Business and Economics, Loughborough University, United Kingdom

-Are you Building and Using the Right Model?
+Are you Building and Using the Best Model?